AaronEliasZachariah/obs-pomodoro-timer/README.md

 **Result:** Audio plays locally AND goes to stream through OBS!

-### Option 2: Dual Audio - Backup Local Playback + OBS Capture
+### Option 2: Interactive Timer with Local Audio

-If "Monitor and Output" doesn't work and you need guaranteed local audio:
+For full control with clickable buttons and guaranteed local audio:

 1. **Add Browser Source in OBS:**
    - Right-click in Sources → Add → Browser Source
    - Name it "Pomodoro Timer"
    - Check "Local file" and select `pomodoro.html`
    - Set width/height to your desired size (e.g., 800x400)
+   - **Important:** Check "Interact" in the Interaction section (this enables clicking!)
    - Check "Shutdown source when not visible"
    - **Important:** Check "Control audio via OBS" in the Audio section